by Scott Mehl © Unofficial Royalty 2016

 Maria Karolina Zofia Felicja Leszczyńska was the wife of King Louis XV of France.
 She was born on June 23, 1703, in Trzebnica, Silesia (now Poland) to Stanisław I Leszczyński and his wife Catherine Opalińska.
 She had one older sister, Anna (born 1699), who died at the age of 18.

 After being suggested as a bride for several marriages, Maria was soon proposed as a potential wife for King Louis XV of France.
-The King had fallen ill, and being unmarried with no heir, plans were made to arrange a marriage for him as quickly as possible.
-Although engaged to Infanta Mariana Victoria of Spain, she was still a child and would not be able to provide an heir for quite some time.
-The engagement was ended, and the young Infanta sent back to Spain.
-Meanwhile, Maria was just one of many potential brides, and nowhere near the top of the list.
+King Louis XV had fallen ill, and being unmarried with no heir, plans were made to arrange a marriage for him as quickly as possible.
+Although engaged to Infanta Mariana Victoria of Spain, she was still a child and would be unable to provide an heir for quite some time.
+The engagement was ended, and the young Infanta was sent back to Spain.
+Meanwhile, Maria was just one of many potential brides and not near the top of the list.
 Initially removed from the list because of her lack of wealth, she was soon the preferred choice by all parties involved in the marriage discussions.
-The couple was married by proxy on August 15, 1725, at the Cathedral of Strasbourg, at which point she took the French version of her name – Marie.
-Marie and Louis – who didn’t meet until the night before their wedding – were then married in the chapel at the Château de Fontainebleau on September 5, 1725.
-From all reports, it was love at first sight for the 22-year-old Marie and her 15-year old husband.
-They had ten children:

 As Queen, Marie maintained the strict protocol and etiquette of the French court and fully embraced her role and responsibilities of her ceremonial role.
 However, when not at official functions, she preferred to retreat to her private apartments, spending time with a small group of close friends and confidants.
 She only once made a foray into politics, and that proved disastrous.
-Shortly after her marriage, the Duke of Bourbon enlisted the new Queen to participate in a plot to banish Cardinal de Fleury from the King’s court.
+Shortly after her marriage, Louis Henri, Duke of Bourbon enlisted the new Queen to participate in a plot to banish Cardinal de Fleury from the King’s court.
 When it failed, it caused a temporary rift with her husband.
 From that point forward, she resolved to avoid all politics.

 A great lover of the arts, she supported several prominent artists and musicians and arranged for weekly Polish choral concerts to be held at the Palace of Versailles.
 She was also an avid gambler and often found herself in debt.

 Queen Marie died at the Palace of Versailles on June 24, 1768.
-She was buried at the Basilica of St. Denis in Paris, while her heart was entombed at the Church of Notre-Dame-de-Bonsecours in Nancy.
+She was buried at the Basilica of St. Denis near Paris, while her heart was entombed at the Church of Notre-Dame-de-Bonsecours in Nancy.
 Having held her position for nearly 43 years, Queen Marie was the longest-serving Queen consort in the French monarchy.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.